Mongolia: Northern Yuan

+Qing period

-Some scholars estimate that about 80% of the 600,000 or more Dzungar were killed by a combination of disease and warfare.
-Outer Mongolia was given relative autonomy, being administered by the hereditary Genghisid khanates of Tusheet Khan, Setsen Khan, Zasagt Khan and Sain Noyon Khan.
-The Jebtsundamba Khutuktu of Mongolia had immense de facto authority.
+Outer Mongolia was given relative autonomy, being administered by the hereditary Genghisid khanates of Tüsheet Khan, Sechen Khan, Zasagt Khan and Sain Noyon.
+The Jebtsundamba Khutuktu had immense de facto authority.
 The Manchu forbade mass Chinese immigration into the area, which allowed the Mongols to keep their culture.
-The Oirats who migrated to the Volga steppes in Russia became known as Kalmyks.

 The main trade route during this period was the Tea Road through Siberia; it had permanent stations located every 25 to 30 km, each of which was staffed by 5–30 chosen families.

 Until 1911, the Qing dynasty maintained control of Mongolia with a series of alliances and intermarriages, as well as military and economic measures.
-Ambans, Manchu "high officials", were installed in Khüree, Uliastai, and Khovd, and the country was divided into numerous feudal and ecclesiastical fiefdoms (which also placed people in power with loyalty to the Qing).
+Ambans (Manchu "high officials") were installed in Khüree, Uliastai, and Khovd, and the country was divided into numerous feudal and ecclesiastical fiefdoms (which also placed people in power with loyalty to the Qing).
 Over the course of the 19th century, the feudal lords attached more importance to representation and less importance to the responsibilities towards their subjects.
 The behavior of Mongolia's nobility, together with usurious practices by Chinese traders and the collection of imperial taxes in silver instead of animals, resulted in widespread poverty among the nomads.
-By 1911 there were 700 large and small monasteries in Outer Mongolia; their 115,000 monks made up 21% of the population.
+By 1911 there were 700 monasteries in Outer Mongolia; their 115,000 monks made up 21% of the population.
 Apart from the Jebtsundamba Khutuktu, there were 13 other reincarnating high lamas, called 'seal-holding saints' (tamgatai khutuktu), in Outer Mongolia.